CDL-Quantum/CohortProject_2021/Week3_VQE/README.md

 1) What are the cons and pros of the Bravyi-Kitaev transformation compared to the Jordan- Wigner transformations?

+While the occupation number
+basis and the Jordan-Wigner transformation allow for the representation of a single fermionic creation or annihilation operator by O(n) qubit operations, the Bravyi-Kitaev basis and transformation require only O(log n) qubit operations to represent one fermionic operator.

+The problem with this method is that as a consequence of the non-locality of the parity operator Z i → , the number of extra qubit operations required to simulate a single fermionic operator scales as O(n).
+In the next section we consider two alternatives to the occupation number basis that were suggested by Bravyi and Kitaev.

+The problem with this method is that as a consequence of the non-locality of the parity operator Z i → , the number of extra qubit operations required to simulate a single fermionic operator scales as O(n).
+In the next section we consider two alternatives to the occupation number basis that were suggested by Bravyi and Kitaev

 2) What are the requirements for a function of qubit operators to be a valid mapping for the fermionic operators?